M66B/FairEmail/FAQ.md

 You can reduce the network usage basically in the same way as reducing battery usage, see the previous question for suggestions.

-Additionally, you can set FairEmail to download small messages and attachments on a metered (mobile, paid) connection only or let FairEmail connect via unmetered connections only.
+Additionally, you can let FairEmail download small messages and attachments on a metered (mobile, paid) connection only or let FairEmail connect via unmetered connections only in the settings.
-These advanced settings are accessible via *Setup* > *Advanced options*.

 <br />